Ten Easy Games You Can Play With Your Cat

 3. Cut about two feet of yarn or ribbon and drag it across the bed or floor.
 Your cats' eyes will literally bulge out of their heads when they see the alluring piece of string and they'll bolt right for it.
 Just make sure to put it away when you're done.
 You don't want your cats swallowing the string.

-4. Hide a stuffed toy under the blanket and wiggle it around so that the blanket moves.
+4. Hide a stuffed toy under a blanket and wiggle it around so that the blanket moves.
 Your cats will think there's a mouse under the covers and dive right for it.
 Move the toy around so they have room to pounce.
 A variation of this would be to put your cat under the covers and you lightly run the stuffed toy over the blanket.
 My cats can't resist trying to catch the shadows.
 (See photo above.)

 5. Play hide and seek.
 Hide behind a couch, bed, desk, anything.
 Cats will stalk you as if you're e their prey.
 Be alert though, cats are crafty.
 They'll be right overhead or underfoot before you know it.
 Watch this funny video of a cat expertly "stalking" his prey which, in this case, is the camera.